F45c/wireless-esp32-cam/README.md

-[Wireless Esp32-Cam-bom.csv](https://github.com/user-attachments/files/26871883/Wireless.Esp32-Cam-bom.csv)# Wireless Esp32-Camera using nRF24l01+
+# Wireless Esp32-Camera using nRF24l01+

 ### What is it?